How To Make A Plate Wreath Damage Free!

 When creating a plate wreath, there are several options for the base or foundation of the wreath.
 Here are a few commonly used wreath bases for a plate wreath:

-- Metal Mesh Wreath Form: A metal mesh wreath form provides a sturdy base for attaching the plates and other decorations.
-The mesh design allows for easy attachment using twine or a piece of floral wire.
+- Metal Mesh Wreath: A metal mesh wreath form provides a sturdy base for attaching the plates and other decorations.
+The mesh design allows for easy attachment using twine or piece of floral wire.
+These wreath forms are available in different sizes and can be found at craft stores or online.

 - Wire Wreath Frame: A wire wreath frame is another popular choice for a plate wreath base.
 These frames are made of sturdy wire and come in different wreath shapes and sizes, such as circular, square, or heart-shaped.
 They provide a solid foundation for attaching plates and other embellishments.